JunesDiary/cdp/README.md

-# cdp
-CU-ST Radar Data Processor aims to assist in analysis of spectral data dumped by CU-STR and obtain various functionalities from it.
+# CU-ST Radar Data Processor (CDP)

+CDP aims to assist in analysis of spectral data dumped by CU-STR and obtain various functionalities from it.

+### Download and installation
+Install the following libraries using the pip install command, as they are required by the code to function.

+1. tkinter
+2. prettytable
+3. scipy
+4. Pillow

+Rest libraries used are JSON, Scipy, Matplotlib, Numpy, os, sys, math must be there with proper python3 installation.
+Download the codes in this repo.

+To run the code, open the cmd and move to the directory of the downloaded code.
+Then run the following:

+'''
+python3 cdp.py
+'''

+### Functionalities

+1. Analysis of Active Mode data for generating Doppler information, U-V-W Wind generation and other tools.
+2. Analysis of Passive Mode data for signal processing and noise management for experiments in Astronomy.